Shell Forming Methods

 The enclosed air inside the handpan is responsible for some interesting effects.
 A positive sound effect is the Helmholtz resonance that the cavity produces.
 The hole on the bottom half, the "Gu", acts as a neck to the sound chamber which forces the air, when excited, to act like a spring in the sense that the air is oscillating in and out of the chamber at a certain frequency.
 In accordance with the formula to calculate the Helmholtz frequency (see image below), closing the Gu hole will lower the cavity frequency.
 By putting the instrument on your lap and change your leg width, the effective size of the neck is increased and the Gu hole can be partially closed.
 This lowers the Helmholtz resonance frequency.

 In a Soma Sound Sculpture the Helmholtz can be varied between roughly 60Hz and 85Hz.
 This sound can be heard in the background of every impact on the instrument.
 As the Helmholtz effect is not creating any harmonics (at multiples of the low Helmholtz frequency), it does not have a big resonating effect on the sound of the instrument (the resonance frequency is way lower than the lowest notes on a usual handpan).
-If a note was tuned low enough to resonate with the Helmholtz frequency, the note would have a very boomy sound which would most certainly disturb the overall sound of the instrument.
+If a note was tuned low enough to resonate with the Helmholtz frequency, the note would have a very boomy sound absent of strong overtones which would most certainly disturb the overall sound of the instrument.
 The spectral peak of the Helmholtz resonance frequency, however, is quite broad, meaning that it does increase to a certain degree amplitudes of frequencies up to just about an octave above the resonance frequency.
 If the Helmholtz frequency is exactly one octave below the fundamental of the central tone-field, the "bass" sound increases a little (possibly a psychoacoustical effect).

 The cavity also helps to prevent to some degree the anti-phase sound waves emanating from the back of the note to interfere destructively with those of the front of the note which can cause cancellations and negatively alters the sound radiation efficiency (especially at lower frequencies).
 A good explanation of this effect and its importance can be found here.